Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Experiments

-The results in Table \ref{table4} also demonstrate that if the priors set contains a substantial amount of prior errors, the results may not be as satisfactory as those without priors.
+The results of the above experiments have demonstrated that a prior set containing numerous errors may be inferior to no prior, as the former may lead to worse results.
 Therefore, to enhance the accuracy of causal structure learning, the correct prior should occupy a sufficient proportion in the priors set.
-The proposed method also imposes this requirement on the priors set.
-However, experiments imply that Quasi-HC can tolerate priors of lower quality (i.e., a lower proportion of correct priors in the priors set).
-Specifically, we experimentally explore the lower bounds on the prior quality of different methods.
+The proposed quasi-circle-based correction strategy reduces this requirement and can tolerate lower quality priors (prior quality is defined as the proportion of correct priors in the prior set).
+In this section, we experimentally explore the lower bounds of the prior quality of different methods.
 Experiments commence with a set of priors containing only prior errors.
 By continuously adding correct priors to this prior set until the obtained SHD can return to the level without priors, the ratio of correct priors to the total number of priors is obtained as the lower bound of the prior quality that the corresponding method can tolerate.
-The experiments are carried out 10 times in total, and the experimental results are shown in Table \ref{table5}.
+We conducted experiments using HC-QC and various classic methods.
+Each method was conducted a total of 10 times, and the experimental results are shown in Table \ref{table5}.

-Please note that in some cases this experiment may not be feasible, especially if the tested method performs well without using priors.
-In fact, if the SHD is only slightly higher or even lower than the initial number of erroneous priors, no matter how many correct priors are added, the obtained SHD will not reach the level of no priors.
-Given this premise, it can be observed that small Bayesian networks may not be suitable for this experiment.
-Therefore, the Asia network is not included.